-Primary Children’s Medical Center has some conveniences and services to help you and your family during your hospital stay.
+Primary Children’s Hospital has some conveniences and services to help you and your family during your hospital stay.
 The following is a list of some specific services available to you.
 These are listed alphabetically.

 An ATM machine is available near the hospitals north entrance.
 A cashier is available across the hall from the ATM machine on weekdays 9:00 am-4:30 pm to cash personal checks of up to $25 with identification.

 Most credit cards can be used in the cafeteria and gift shop.

 Families of all religious backgrounds and faith traditions bring their children to Primary Children’s Hospital, including those who consider themselves spiritual but religious and those with no spiritual beliefs.
 The hospital chaplain is the Spiritual Care Coordinator for all spiritual and religious care offered at the hospital.
 An interfaith chapel on the third level is open 24/7 for quiet mediation and prayer by patients, visitors and staff.
 During the day, contact the chaplain at (801) 662-3782.
 For help during evenings and weekends, call the pager at (801) 914-7948 and enter your phone number at the beep.
 Someone will return your call.